SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/operations.md

 - tagType - Possible tagType values are “TAG” and “NO_TAG”.
 "TAG" appends “_Historic” for both the mapping types and for the measurement mappings.
 - processMappings (optional) - by default the value is true.
 If the value is false then the values will not be processed based on the device protocol mapping.
-- batchSize: Batch size for each history read call to the OPC UA server.
-This is optional.
+- batchSize (optional): Batch size for each history read call to the OPC UA server.
 Default is 200.

 ### Historic data binary upload